 Past and future acquisitions, strategic investments, partnerships or alliances could be difficult to integrate, divert the attention of key management personnel, disrupt our business, dilute shareholder value and adversely affect our business and results of operations.
-We have limited experience in acquiring and integrating businesses, products and technologies.
 If we identify an appropriate acquisition candidate, we may not be successful in negotiating the terms and/or financing of the acquisition, and our due diligence may fail to identify all of the problems, liabilities or other shortcomings or challenges of an acquired business, product or technology, including issues related to intellectual property, product quality or architecture, regulatory compliance practices, revenue recognition or other accounting practices or employee or client issues.
 Any acquisition or investment may require us to use significant amounts of cash, issue potentially dilutive equity securities or incur debt.
-In addition, acquisitions, including our acquisitions of OptAim, CMRS, and Changyi, our strategic investment in Optimal Power Limited, involve numerous risks, any of which could harm our business, including:
+In addition, acquisitions involve numerous risks, any of which could harm our business, including:

-- difficulties in integrating the operations, technologies, services and personnel of acquired businesses, especially if those businesses operate outside of our core competency; - cultural challenges associated with integrating employees from the acquired company into our organization; - reputation and perception risks associated with the acquired product or technology by the general public; - ineffectiveness or incompatibility of acquired technologies or solutions; - potential loss of key employees of acquired businesses; - inability to maintain the key business relationships and the reputations of acquired businesses; - diversion of management's attention from other business concerns; - litigation for activities of the acquired company, including claims from terminated employees, clients, former shareholders or other third parties; - failure to identify all of the problems, liabilities or other shortcomings or challenges of an acquired company, technology, or solution, including issues related to intellectual property, solution quality or architecture, regulatory compliance practices, revenue recognition or other accounting practices or employee or client issues; - in the case of foreign acquisitions, the need to integrate operations across different cultures and languages and to address the particular economic, currency, political and regulatory risks associated with specific countries; - costs necessary to establish and maintain effective internal controls for acquired businesses; - failure to successfully further develop the acquired technology in order to recoup our investment; and increased fixed costs.
+- difficulties in integrating the operations, technologies, services and personnel of acquired businesses, especially if those businesses operate outside of our core competency; - cultural challenges associated with integrating employees from the acquired company into our organization; - reputation and perception risks associated with the acquired product or technology by the general public; - ineffectiveness or incompatibility of acquired technologies or solutions;

+- potential loss of key employees of acquired businesses; - inability to maintain the key business relationships and the reputations of acquired businesses; - diversion of management's attention from other business concerns; - litigation for activities of the acquired company, including claims from terminated employees, clients, former shareholders or other third parties; - failure to identify all of the problems, liabilities or other shortcomings or challenges of an acquired company, technology, or solution, including issues related to intellectual property, solution quality or architecture, regulatory compliance practices, revenue recognition or other accounting practices or employee or client issues; - in the case of foreign acquisitions, the need to integrate operations across different cultures and languages and to address the particular economic, currency, political and regulatory risks associated with specific countries; - costs necessary to establish and maintain effective internal controls for acquired businesses; - failure to successfully further develop the acquired technology in order to recoup our investment; and - increased fixed costs.